 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 A typical week will involve about 15-20 hours of scheduled teaching time.
 Our courses are based on a series of lectures with associated laboratory sessions, programming classes and tutorials.

 Throughout the course, you will have a personal supervisor responsible for guiding your studies.
 In addition to any timetabled sessions, you will meet with your supervisor regularly, and you can also go to them at any time should you have any issues, academic or personal.
 There are problem classes to help you put learning from lectures into practice and regular project supervision meetings for your individual project.

 You will also undertake learning outside of the scheduled timetable.
 This can be through working in the labs, which are accessible 24 hours a day, seven days a week, or through reading recommended materials or working through problems.
 Consequently, you'll need to be self-motivated, self-disciplined and willing to learn outside regular classes.

-Built to the highest specifications, the Department is packed with cutting-edge facilities housed in a modern, self-contained building.
+Built to the highest specifications, our modern, self-contained building is packed with cutting-edge facilities.

 Our Interaction Labs provide excellent facilities for research and teaching in human-computer interaction.
 The Interaction Labs consist of an Accessibility and Usability Lab and a Games Research Lab, both of which are stocked with the latest technologies.